|

 as food poisoning by botulism (a few per year), tornadoes (100

 per year), and auto accidents (50,000 per year).
+Qualitative difference for the impact catastropheThe above analysis is presented to facilitate comparison of

 impact hazards with others with which we may be more familiar.